Rebase Guide

 Now you may force-push your

-, that’s because you may be working with other collaborators that also happen to be working in the same branch (so you don’t overwrite their changes).
-You may usegit push -f
+my-featurebranch to github usinggit push --force-with-lease, that’s because you may be working with other collaborators that also happen to be working in the same branch (so you don’t overwrite their changes).
+You may usegit push -fotherwise.

 Rebasing using Git’s CLI